-The demand for continuous testing has created a renewed focus on test automation, due to several developments within IT.
-For example, technology as a whole, and commercial aspects.
-The popularity of agile approaches in all flavors from Scrum to DevOps is one of the main drivers of this development.
-There is a need for continuous improvement and "quality at speed", which consists of three pillars: shift-left, continuous testing and continuous feedback loop.
+The demand for continuous feedback has created a renewed focus on test automation, for example due to developments within IT technology as a whole and commercial aspects.
+The popularity of agile approaches, from Scrum to DevOps and agile at scale, is one of the main drivers of this development.
+There is a need for continuous improvement and "quality at speed," which consists of three pillars: shift-left, continuous testing, and continuous feedback loop.

-Test automation is one of the main opportunities to meet the need for test speed, but also requires a structured approach with acceleration assets in order to effectively realize such a vision.
-This can be achieved through a solution that addresses challenges like business alignment and automation maintenance.
+Automation in testing is one of the main opportunities to meet the need for speed.
+Still, it also requires a structured approach with accelerators to realize such a vision effectively.
+This can be achieved by addressing challenges like business alignment and automation maintenance.

-On this page, we will discuss which tests should be automated and which test varieties should be selected (supporting shift-left), continuous testing, current test automation solutions, test orchestration (supporting continuous feedback loop), smart automated frameworks and "everything" as code automation.
+In this chapter, we discuss which quality engineering & testing activities should be automated and which test varieties should be organized (supporting shift-left).
+We describe the following subjects: continuous testing, current test automation solutions, test orchestration (supporting continuous feedback loop), smart frameworks, and "everything" as code automation.

 How to determine which tests should be automated and which test variety should be selected

-Testers often struggle to determine what to test manually and what to test with automated test execution.
-The testing pyramid [Cohn 2009] can be used to make choices.
-The basic message of this testing pyramid is that testing should be automated as much as possible and be done as early as possible.
+Team members often struggle to determine what to test manually and what to check with automated test execution.
+The testing pyramid [Cohn 2009] can be used to decide on which level to automate.
+The basic message of this testing pyramid is that feedback should be collected as early as possible with automated checks as much as possible in the code and not via the user interface.
 And when deciding on test varieties, many testers find great support in the testing quadrants [Marick 2003, Crispin 2008].
 Both models can be adjusted to a specific DevOps situation.
-The adjusted pyramid and/or adjusted testing quadrants are often described in a Way of Working or Definition of Done in DevOps or – at a higher level – are included in a Quality & Test policy.
+The adjusted pyramid or adjusted testing quadrants are often described in the way of working or Definition of Done in DevOps or – at a higher level – are included in a Quality & Test policy.
 As an example, we have added our adjusted models.

-A specific subject in a test strategy for DevOps is the automation of tests.
-Since DevOps usually coincides with continuous delivery, most of the testing should be automatically performed during the process.
+A specific subject in a test strategy for DevOps is the automation of checks.
+Since DevOps usually coincides with continuous delivery, most checking should be automatically performed during the process.
 Most test execution tasks should be automatically performed during the continuous integration and continuous delivery or continuous deployment process.
 Therefore, the term continuous testing is often used.

 Continuous testing is more than just automating tests.
-It is about the integration of test automation in the CI/CD pipeline, focused on getting feedback on the quality of the information system before and during delivery and deployment.
-Although we describe the ideal situation here, testing is not always part of a CI/CD pipeline.
-Alternative situations are possible, for example by testing COTS systems, SaaS systems, legacy systems or with a very specific pipeline of which testing cannot become a part.
+It is about the integration of test automation in the fundamental DevOps activities and into the CI/CD pipeline, focused on getting feedback on the system's quality before and during delivery and deployment.

-Continuous testing is putting the proper amount of test automation (based on the risks to be covered) in the CI/CD pipeline.
-In order to achieve continuous testing, it is important to focus on executing the right tests at the right time and and at the right speed.
-A well thought-through test strategy is therefore very important.
+Continuous testing puts the proper amount of test automation (based on the risks to be covered) in the CI/CD pipeline.
+To achieve continuous testing, it is essential to focus on executing the proper tests at the right time and speed.
+A well-thought-through test strategy therefore is essential.